grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 # Deploy the Loki Helm chart on AWS

-This guide shows how to deploy a minimally viable Loki in either **microservice** or **monolithic** mode on AWS using the Helm chart.
+This guide shows how to deploy a minimally viable Loki in either **microservice** mode on AWS using the Helm chart.
 To run through this guide, we expect you to have the necessary tools and permissions to deploy resources on AWS, such as:

 - Full access to EKS (Amazon Elastic Kubernetes Service)
 - Full access to S3 (Amazon Simple Storage Service)
-- Sufficient permissions to create IAM roles and policies
+- Sufficient permissions to create IAM (Identity Access Management) roles and policies

 There are two methods for authenticating and connecting Loki to AWS S3.
 We will guide you through the recommended method of granting access via an IAM role.